-- Balloted jurors attend court - Glasgow jurors are directed to Court 5, the jury deliberations room, where they wait - Edinburgh jurors are directed to Court 3, where they wait. - Clerk addresses jurors, deals with excusals and provides necessary logistical information including re COVID safety - Each juror given a copy of the Duties and Responsibilities leaflet by clerk - Judge comes on the bench, parties all in court - Edinburgh link to court 3 activated - Glasgow jury comes into court 4 - Case calls, not guilty plea confirmed - Indictment and special defences read - Jury sworn Questions to jurors re impartiality - Adjournment for jury to get comfortable and for any problems to emerge - Deal with any jury excusal issues which arise - Reconvene with jury and substitute any juror(s) as required, with suitable questions and further adjournment if necessary - Excuse the unempanelled jurors with details of any further commitment as the case may be - General directions which apply in every case are distributed by clerk or by jury attendant.
-This may also include extra directions specific to the case, eg concert, more than one accused
+- Balloted jurors attend RJC - When a juror attends at the Jury Centre, they will be met by SCTS staff. - The juror will be searched by a security officer, who will conduct a hands off search. - The juror will check in at reception and told their screen number. - The juror will make their way to the screen and be met by the Jury Attendant. - The Jury Attendant will escort the juror to their seat. - The same process will be repeated every day. - Clerk addresses jurors, deals with excusals and provides necessary logistical information including re COVID safety - Each juror given a copy of the Duties and Responsibilities leaflet by Jury Attendant - Judge comes on the bench, parties all in court - Link to court activated - Case calls, not guilty plea confirmed - Indictment and special defences read - Jury sworn - Questions to jurors re impartiality [Specimen at Appendix D] - Adjournment "coats and hats" - Deal with any jury excusal issues which arise

-- Judge introduces the case and procedure to the jury including giving COVID-19 reassurance as required - Judge gives general directions which apply in every case plus any relevant extra directions specific to the case - Evidence commences.
+- Reconvene with jury and substitute any juror(s) as required, with suitable questions and further adjournment if necessary - Excuse the unempanelled jurors with details of any further commitment as the case may be - The text of Appendix G Parts A and B, the general directions which apply in every case, are in the pack given to each juror.
+This may also include any of the extra directions in Part C of Appendix G specific to the case, eg concert, more than one accused. - Judge introduces the case and procedure to the jury including giving COVID-19 reassurance as required/thought necessary - Judge gives general directions which apply in every case plus any relevant extra directions specific to the case - Evidence commences